 There is a more thorough explanation of treating the patient if they have severe knee overuse or acute, low-energy trauma resulting in knee pain.

-Knee pain can be caused by a number of different conditions, including injuries, inflammation, wounds, and osteoarthritis.
+Various conditions can lead to knee pain, including injuries, inflammation, wounds, and osteoarthritis.
 For more information, visit Healthclubfinder.com.

 Patellofemoral Pain Syndrome in the Left Knee Pain ICD 10 Code